-PRIORITY CONSIDERATION - Communities More Vulnerable to Climate Change

-The State recognizes that climate change will have varying impacts on communities across the state.
-The impacts will depend upon the degree of climate change to that locale, the sensitivity of existing plants and animals, the elevation of the community relative to sea level, the potential for flooding or drought, the existing water supply, the potential for extreme weather events, the economic base (such as agriculture, timber, or tourism) and the socio-economic and institutional capacity of that local to respond.
+PRIORITY CONSIDERATION - Communities More Vulnerable to Climate Change of existing plants and animals, the elevation of the community relative to sea level, the potential for flooding or drought, the existing water supply, the potential for extreme weather events, the economic base (such as agriculture, timber, or tourism) and the socio-economic and institutional capacity of that local to respond.
 Taken together, these factors contribute to community vulnerability.
 Priority consideration will be given to plans proposed by or serving a community that can demonstrate that it is more vulnerable to climate change.